HaineSensei/rust_project_euler/README.md

 # Rust Project Euler

 This is my repository for all my Project Euler solutions in Rust.
 I will gradually add to here.
+While the UI in [`main.rs`](src/main.rs) and [update tool](`add_problem.rs`) were written by Claude, all individual problem solutions are entirely my work.

 ## Running